STFC Education Training and Careers Committee: member vacancies

 Key areas of responsibility of the committee are to:

-• advise the Executive Board and Science Board (PPAN – particle physics, astronomy and nuclear physics) on the mission, vision and high-level objectives for Education, Training and Careers Committee (ETCC) with STFC science and technology and on policies and strategies to achieve these objectives
+• advise the Executive Board and Science Board PPAN (particle physics, astronomy and nuclear physics) on the mission, vision and high-level objectives for education, training and careers within STFC’s remit, including on relevant policies and strategies

 • bring best practice in STFC education, training and careers for the benefit of the programme

-• receive reports from the Executive on programme elements and their impact and advise on the development of metrics and the evaluation of the programme (ETCC will take into account the learning obtained from the programmes of partner organisations in the UK and abroad as appropriate)
+• receive reports from the STFC Executive on programme elements and their impact and advise on the development of metrics and the evaluation of the programme.
+Education Training and Careers Committee will take into account the learning obtained from the programmes of partner organisations in the UK and abroad as appropriate

-• oversee the allocation of STFC Studentships, the peer review of fellowships and collaborative studentships and the quality of training provided by these programmes
+• oversee the allocation of STFC Studentships, the peer review of fellowships, summer schools, long term attachments and the quality of training provided by these programmes

 • consider the skills needs of National Laboratories